prash29/VaccineNotifier/README.md

    date=''

-   # If you want information for a particular date, enter the date in DD-MM-YYYY format
+   # By default, it will use the current/today's date
-     Else leave it blank and it will use the current/today's date by default.
+     If you want information for a particular date, enter the date in DD-MM-YYYY format
    ```

 * On your terminal run the following commands (I am using Python 3.7 to run these scripts):